tttapa/py-build-cmake/docs/Cross-compilation.md

 ### Windows

-Cross-compilation on Windows is enabled if the following conditions are satisfied:
+Cross-compilation on Windows is enabled if the following conditions are met:

 0. The configuration does not yet contain a `[tool.py-build-cmake.cross]` entry,
 1. and the `DIST_EXTRA_CONFIG` environment variable is set,